whitneyburton/quizzy/README.md

 ## QUIZZY
-Quizzy is a great game for learning your array prototype methods.
-You can choose to study only one type: mutator, accessor, or iteration, or to study all methods!
-Check your study list to see the cards you can try again to answer correctly.
+Quizzy is a study app for learning your array prototype methods using a custom built API.
+You can choose to study only a single type: mutator, accessor, or iteration methods, or to study all methods!
+Check your study list (stored locally in your browser) to see the cards you need more practice with.

 ## Preview
 ![2019-01-09 01 00 36](https://user-images.githubusercontent.com/33883645/50885362-bbf0cf80-13aa-11e9-8e22-5ffd9097af37.gif)